riga/law/examples/dropbox_targets/README.md

 The `$LAW_DROPBOX_EXAMPLE` variable is defined in the `setup.sh` file you sourced earlier.

 When caching is enabled, law holds unique copies of transferred files in its cache directory.
-Unless you manually pass `cache=False`, all target methods like `open()`, `copy_to|from_local()`, `load()`, `dump()` and `localize()` consider the cache and only lead to actual file transfers when the remote file is not yet cached, or the local copy is outdated.
+Unless you manually pass `cache=False`, all target methods like `open()`, `copy_to|from_local()`, `load()`, `dump()` and `localize()` consider the cache and only lead to actual file transfers when the remote file is not yet cached, or when the local copy is outdated.
 In addition, some methods will not require a local path anymore when caching is enabled:

 ```python
 array_file = top_dir.child("my_array.npy")